Profile | |

 Born in Perth, Telaya Blacksmith, a woman of Warlpiri descent in the Northern Territory, was raised in remote community of Lajamanu, 900km south of Darwin.

 Her journey in sport started when she was showing promise in year 4 in primary school.
-A little later her parents put her into formal competition.
+At the encouragement of a teacher, her parents put her into formal competition.

 “When we lived in Dubbo, she did the school carnival and she kept beating everybody, so we decided to put our kids into little athletics and it went from there,” Telaya’s mother Bec Woolfe said.